 What is Anesthesiology?

+Anesthesia comes from the Greek for “without sensation”.
+Induced for medical purposes such as surgery, anesthesia is a controlled state of temporary loss of sensation and/or awareness.
 According to the American Society of Anesthesiologists, anesthesiology is the practice of medicine dedicated to the relief of pain and total care of the surgical patient before, during and after surgery.

 How is Anesthesia training important to being a military physician?